MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/new-embed-service-principal.md

 ## Step 2 - Create an Azure AD security group

-Your service principal has access to all of your Power BI tenant settings.
-To restrict the service principal's access, create a security group in Azure AD, and add the [app](https://docs.microsoft.com/azure/active-directory/develop/app-objects-and-service-principals) you created to that security group.
+Your service principal doesn't have access to any of your Power BI content and APIs.
+To give the service principal access, create a security group in Azure AD, and add the [app](https://docs.microsoft.com/azure/active-directory/develop/app-objects-and-service-principals) you created to that security group.

+There are two ways to create an Azure AD security group:
+* Manually (in Azure)
+* Using PowerSell

+### Create a security group manually

+To create an Azure security group in manually, follow the instructions in the [Create a basic group and add members using Azure Active Directory](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-groups-create-azure-portal) article.

+### Create a security group using PowerShell

 Below is a sample script for creating a new security group, and adding an app to that security group.